lervag/vimtex/README.md

 - [neobundle](https://github.com/Shougo/neobundle.vim)
 - [pathogen](https://github.com/tpope/vim-pathogen)

+If you use the new package feature in Vim, please note that it does not always put the runtimepaths in the right order.
+This may lead to an issue where vimtex does not seem to load.
+See [this comment in #1413](https://github.com/lervag/vimtex/issues/1413#issuecomment-513253660) for a suggested solution.

 ## Quick Start

 The following is a simple guide for how to use vimtex.
 It only displays the